PayBy/payby-developer-doc/docs/Online Payment Integration /Plugins/woocommerce/woocommerce.md

 4. Enter the Merchant Partner Id provided.
 5. Enter the Merchant Private Key provided.
 (Don't remove the -----BEGIN PRIVATE KEY----- and -----END PRIVATE KEY-----)
 6. Enter the PayBy Public Key provided.
 (Don't remove the -----BEGIN PUBLIC KEY----- and -----END PUBLIC KEY-----)
-7. Select Run Mode Sandbox for testing, Production for general usage.
+7. Select Run Mode UAT for testing, Production for general usage.
 8. Enter PayBy Payment OrderNo Prefix like 'wp_'
 9. Click on Save changes to update the settings.